bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "privkey"         (string, required) The private key to sign the message with.
+1. privkey (`String`, required): The private key to sign the message with.
-2. "message"         (string, required) The message to create a signature of.
+2. message (`String`, required): The message to create a signature of.

 #### Result

-"signature"          (string) The signature of the message encoded in base 64
+signature (`String`) The signature of the message encoded in base 64

 ### validateaddress